Ragnyll/ragnyll.github.io/about.md

  Currently, my favorite programming language is Rust.
  I love the safety the language provides and think that it's just fun to write.
  Python is a close second.
- It was my favorite for a long time, but I love to preach the good word of efficiency, and Python, while amazing, comes with a fat runtime.
- I still use it for some scripting related activities, but for any project of substance, I'm going to be using Rust.

-&nbsp;&nbsp;&nbsp;&nbsp;For my breakin career, I've been goin since 2012 and representing Arch Enemies Crew since 2017.
+&nbsp;&nbsp;&nbsp;&nbsp;I've been breakin since 2012, representing Arch Enemies Crew since 2017, and teaching at Street Styles Academy since 2020.

 &nbsp;&nbsp;&nbsp;&nbsp;Feel free to get in contact with me via email (blog@gallowzhumour.dev).